-Meng Seng Wee & Dan W. Puchniak, Derivative Actions in Singapore: Mundanely Non-Asian, Intriguingly Non-American and at the Forefront of the Commonwealth, in The Derivative Action IN ASIA: A COMPARATIVE AND FUNCTIONAL APPROACH 324 (Dan W. Puchniak et al. eds., Cambridge University Press, 2012); Luh Luh Lan & Umakanth Varottil, Shareholder Empowerment in Controlled Companies: The Case of Singapore, in RESEARCH HANDBOOK ON SHAREHOLDER POWER 586-588 (Jennifer G. Hill & Randall S. Thomas eds., Edward Elgar 2015); Samantha Tang, Why Do Shareholders Bring Derivative Actions?
+Meng Seng Wee & Dan W. Puchniak, Derivative Actions in Singapore: Mundanely Non-Asian, Intriguingly Non-American and at the Forefront of the Commonwealth, in The Derivative Action in Asia: A Comparative and Functional Approach 324 (Dan W. Puchniak et al. eds., Cambridge University Press 2012); Luh Luh Lan & Umakanth Varottil, Shareholder Empowerment in Controlled Companies: The Case of Singapore, in Research Handbook on Shareholder Power 586-588 (Jennifer G. Hill & Randall S. Thomas eds., Edward Elgar 2015); Samantha Tang, Why Do Shareholders Bring Derivative Actions?
 Clues from a Uniquely Singapore Experiment (Centre for Asian Legal Studies Working Paper, 2018).
 It should be noted that there has been one application for leave to bring a derivative action against a director of a company in Singapore which was delisted - but the allegations related to the director's behavior when the company was still listed.
 However, this leave application was denied by the High Court (i.e., the plaintiff was not permitted to pursue the derivative action on behalf of the delisted company).
-See, Chua Swee Kheng v E3 Holdings Ltd [2015] SGHC 22.
+See Chua Swee Kheng v E3 Holdings Ltd [2015] SGHC 22.

-See Vikramaditya Khanna & Umakanth Varottil, The Rarity of Derivative Actions in India: Reasons and Consequences in The Derivative Action in Asia: A Comparative and Functional Approach 386-397 (Dan W. Puchniak et al. eds., Cambridge University Press, 2012); Vivien Chen, The Statutory Derivative Action in Malaysia, 12 Asian.
+See Vikramaditya Khanna & Umakanth Varottil, The Rarity of Derivative Actions in India: Reasons and Consequences in The Derivative Action in Asia: A Comparative and Functional Approach 386-397 (Dan W. Puchniak et al. eds., Cambridge University Press 2012); Vivien Chen, The Statutory Derivative Action in Malaysia, 12 Asian.
 J. Comp.
-L. 281 (2017); Wai Yee Wan et al., Public and Private Enforcement of Corporate and Securities Laws: An Empirical Comparison of Hong Kong and Singapore, https://www.latrobe.edu.au/data/assets/pdf_file/0007/854665/Chen-Goo-and-Wan-Public-and-private-enforcement-of-corporate-and-securities-laws.pdf (last accessed Apr 16, 2018).
+L. 281 (2017); Wai Yee Wan et al., Public and Private Enforcement of Corporate and Securities Laws: An Empirical Comparison of Hong Kong and Singapore, https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=4728&context=sol\research (last accessed Jan.
+9, 2019).

-41 See WORLD BANK, supra note 14.
+See WORLD BANK, supra note 16.